lucformalmethodscourse/lucformalmethodscourse.github.io/source/80-software.rst

 -------------------------

-.. todo:: Under construction for spring 2024!
+.. todo:: Not current!
+Under construction for spring 2025!

 You can choose either or both of the following options.